 Before ovulation, estrogen is the dominant type of hormone produced by the growing follicles.
 However, after ovulation, the ruptured follicle forms the corpus luteum which increases production of progesterone.

 If your egg released is not fertilized and implanted into the uterus, it causes the corpus luteum to breakdown.
-This will result to decreased hormones and shredding of your endometrium as period.
+This will result to decreased hormones and shedding of your endometrium as period.

 When is period said to be prolonged?